 Getting Legal Help

-If you or a loved one have experienced any dangerous symptoms or unusual medical conditions while taking diclofenac, you should first contact your doctor or other healthcare professional.
-You may also wish to meet with an experienced attorney to discuss your options and to protect your right to a legal remedy for any injuries caused by diclofenac use.
+If you or a loved one has experienced any unusual medical conditions or side effects while taking diclofenac, you should first contact your doctor or other healthcare professional.
+You may also want to consult with a medical malpractice or product liability attorney to discuss whether it may be appropriate to pursue a legal remedy for any injuries you sustained.